lmarshall-stripe/sigma-cube/README.md

 # Sigma Cube Setup

 This project uses a custom fork of Cube.js with Sigma support.
-The setup automatically handles linking the custom packages using the `file:` approach in `package.json`.
+The setup uses `yarn link` to connect the custom packages.

 ## Local Development Setup